jnordberg/wintersmith/README.md

 ## The Page plugin

-A page is either a markdown file with metadata on top or a json file located in the contents directory.
+A Page is either a markdown file with metadata on top or a json file located in the contents directory.

 ```markdown
 ---